 1. How many ECS instances can I add to a Server Load Balancer (SLB) instance at most?

-Currently there is no limit on the number of ECS instances that can be added to a SLB instance.
-To guarantee the service stability and efficiency, we recommend that you add ECS instances hosting different applications or performing different tasks to different SLB instances.
+To guarantee the service stability and efficiency, we recommend that you add ECS instances hosting different applications or performing different tasks on different SLB instances.

 2. Can I adjust the number of the backend ECS instances?

 You can increase or decrease the number of backend ECS instances in a SLB instance at any time and switch between different ECS instances.
 Before you perform these operations, make sure health check is enabled and that there is at least one normally running backend ECS instance to avoid service interruption.